 In this guide, I will show you how to make a cannabis salve at home in a few simple steps, with multiple infusion options, and show you the many different ways you can customize this recipe to your own personal preferences!

-- Optional ingredients - Feel free to add optional vitamin E oil or preservatives like potassium sorbate.
-You can also add camphor or method for a cooling effect.
+- Optional ingredients – Feel free to add optional vitamin E oil or preservatives like potassium sorbate.
+You can also add camphor or a method for a cooling effect.

 Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.